millecker/applications/util/caliper/README.txt

   9 "(n*1024*14)" "(sec)" true false "" 0 "" true 10 0 \
   "1 Task on CPU,2 Tasks on CPU,3 Tasks on CPU,4 Tasks on CPU,5 Tasks on CPU,6 Tasks on CPU,7 Tasks on CPU,8 Tasks on CPU,8 Tasks on CPU|1 Task on GPU" 4 6

+./CaliperResults.R \
+  results/hama/hybrid/piestimator/at.illecker.hama.hybrid.examples.piestimator.PiEstimatorHybridBenchmark.*.GPUPercentage.json \
+  9 "(n*1024*14)" "(sec)" true false "" 0 "" false 5 0 \
+  "12% on 1 GPU and 88% on 8 CPU tasks,50% on 1 GPU and 50% on 8 CPU tasks,60% on 1 GPU and 40% on 8 CPU tasks,\
+70% on 1 GPU and 30% on 8 CPU tasks,80% on 1 GPU and 20% on 8 CPU tasks,90% on 1 GPU and 10% on 8 CPU tasks,\
+99% on 1 GPU and 1% on 8 CPU tasks" 1.5 8

 #######################
 # KMeansHybridBenchmark
 #######################